Obi-Wan Kenobi (soundtrack)

-Obi-Wan Kenobi (Original Soundtrack) is the musical score accompanying the 2022 Disney+ limited series Obi-Wan Kenobi composed by Natalie Holt and William Ross with the main theme for the character of Obi-Wan Kenobi composed by John Williams.
+Obi-Wan Kenobi (Original Soundtrack) is the musical score accompanying the 2022 Disney+ limited series Obi-Wan Kenobi, composed by Natalie Holt and William Ross with the main theme for the title character composed by John Williams.
 It was released by Walt Disney Records on June 29, 2022.

 Background

 After composing the score for the Disney+ series Loki in 2021, an online petition on Twitter called for Natalie Holt to be hired to compose a Star Wars score.
 On April 22, 2022, Holt was confirmed to be the composer for Obi-Wan Kenobi.
 Holt is the first woman to compose the score for a live-action Star Wars project.
 Holt met with series director Deborah Chow in London where the tone of the series was discussed.
 Holt was shown an unfinished rough cut of all six episodes in December 2021 before starting work on composing the score.

 Composition

 Holt said that her composition process was "a more similar journey to John Powell or Michael Giacchino", the respective composers for Solo: A Star Wars Story (2018) and Rogue One: A Star Wars Story (2016), in being "steeped in the historical heritage characters" compared to the musical freedom granted to Ludwig Göransson with the new characters featured in The Mandalorian.
 Nevertheless, Holt still wanted her approach to feel new while also paying homage to previous Star Wars scores.

 In composing the music for the planet of Daiyu, described by Kenobi writer Joby Harold as having a "Hong Kong feel" with "graffiti-ridden nightlife", Holt took influence from different real-world cultural music.
 She interpolated elements of Latin music and more "Eastern" sounds from Thailand and Hong Kong to represent different planets.
 For the planet of Alderaan, Holt added "South American flavors" including rhythmic elements and modern synths.

 Holt withheld using familiar Star Wars themes by John Williams throughout the series until "Part VI".
 Williams' "Imperial March" is not heard until Darth Vader has "earned" the theme in becoming "much more measured" at the end of his journey in the series according to Holt.
 Director Deborah Chow did not want the Imperial March to play every time Vader is on screen.
 Holt also quotes Williams' "Force Theme" and "Princess Leia's Theme" in her score for the final episode.